 What are the key State policy and legislative changes that relate to Flood and land use planning?

-Application of draft DCP
+Application of DCP

 This Chapter is primarily applicable to development applications on flood prone land in Byron Shire.